KoicsD/CharliesAngels/TaskDescription/OrdersWeek7.md

 However, we managed to implement what we undertook.
 To tell the truth, we managed to implement the basic functions and you can see spectacular results in our repository.

+Note:
-Note: To run this version of our application, you need to install [*MySQL connector for python*](https://dev.mysql.com/downloads/connector/python/).
+To run this version of our application, you need to install [*MySQL connector for python*](https://dev.mysql.com/downloads/connector/python/).
+Our config file is named [*my_app.config*].
+You have to copy it into directory *DATA/*, otherwise our application cannot run.
+You also have to edit it and give correct parameters in it.
+You can use the [SQL script-files] of [directory *SQL/*] to create database on server and to fill it with sample data.
+If you want to use [*csv* files] instead of [*MySQL* server], please replace word *"db"* to *"csv"* in line *'"mode": "db"'*.

 -------------------------